Dino04-cyber/Dino04-cyber/README.md

 # Hi there! 👋

-I am Osvaldino Antonio Jovete, a software development enthusiast currently studying and passionate about web development.
+I am Osvaldino Antonio Jovete, a software development enthusiast  and passionate about web development.
 Here's a bit about me and what I'm working on:

 ## About Me

-- 💻 Software Development Student
+- 💻 Software Developer
 - 🌐 Front-End Web Developer
 - 🚀 Always eager to learn and grow